decision-labs/spacialdb-devcenter/pages/Import-SimpleGEO.md

 # Importing SimpleGEO data into SpacialDB

-Thanks to SpacialDB' Layers API you can import all your data into SpacialDB, including Polygons and Lines by following this two step process:
+Thanks to SpacialDB's Layers API you can import all your data into SpacialDB, including Polygons and Lines, by following this two step process:

 ## Prerequisites